 Larvae are difficult to distinguish between rootworm species.
 They are 3-12mm long and have brown sclerotized plates on the head and at the rear.

 Adult beetles: Yellow sticky traps work well because this pest’s activity can be highly variable depending on time of day.
 Place them on a stake or post, level with the height of the crop to be monitored.
-1 trap per 5A field is ideal.
-Count and replace the cards weekly and record.
+Ideally, place a transect of 4-6 traps about 50m apart.
+Count, record, and replace the cards weekly.
 For active field scouting, note that adults are most active in the morning and late afternoon.
 If corn is at or near silking, walk briskly through the field and note activity in the ear zone.
 If adults are found, proceed with more intensive evaluation of silk clipping.
 If beetles are not flying around the ear zone, return in 2-3 days to recheck.

 BIOLOGY of western corn rootworm may or may not be similar to other rootworm species that we are more familiar with.
 In the Midwest, egg laying begins in July and it is the egg stage that overwinters.
 As temperatures warm in the spring, eggs develop into larvae and seek out corn roots to feed on.
 They pupate and become adults mid-summer.
 It is presumed that there is one generation per year.

 *** We are in the process of quantifying activity data of D. virgifera in the PNW, both in field corn and sweet corn.
 Current data can be found here: http://bit.ly/CRWinOR ***